michaelzhang4/neural_networks_from_scratch/README.md

-# Feed-Forward Neural Network from Scratch
+# Deep learning from Scratch

-I made this project to gain a foundational understanding of neural networks.
+I made this project to gain a foundational understanding of deep learning neural networks.

-This project implements least squares regression, binary logistic regression, multinomial logistic regression and a feed-forward neural network from scratch using Python and NumPy.
+This project implements least squares regression, binary logistic regression, multinomial logistic regression and a 2 layer relu, feed-forward neural network from scratch using Python and NumPy.

 ## Installation